Luxury Rwanda holidays

 Rwanda: A Mountain Gorilla Adventure

-9 days from £10,565 pp incl. flights
+10-day tailor-made holiday from £12,335 pp incl. flights

 Experience the wildlife encounter of a lifetime on this luxury journey through Rwanda.
 Staying at the country's finest hotels and lodges, you'll track chimps, seek out golden monkeys and meet gorillas in their remote jungle home.